Finlaggan Castle and Chapel, Islay

 The castle, chapel, and a modern visitor centre are now in the care of a charitable trust.
 The trust has converted a derelict farm building into a museum, where you can see items found during excavations at the site.
 Among the range of artefacts on display is a fascinating quilted garment of sheep wool worn under armour.
 Another artefact is a medieval cross used by the Lords of the Isles.
 Other finds at the site include a musical instrument pin, a cross-head, and a quern.
 Finlaggan was excavated for the popular Channel Four television series Time Team in 1995.

-From the museum you walk down hill to the loch, where a causeway leads over marshy ground to Eilean Mor (large island).
+From the museum you walk downhill to the loch, where a causeway leads over the marshy ground to Eilean Mor (large island).
 A nearby smaller island called Eilean na Comhairle (Council Island) was traditionally used to hold council meetings, while the larger island housed Finlaggan Castle and chapel.
-The trail to the castle also passes the remains of 16th century 'lazy beds' used to cultivate crops.
+The trail to the castle also passes the remains of 16th-century 'lazy beds' used to cultivate crops.
 The lazy beds were built on top of Bronze Age huts.

 Nearby are the foundation walls of as many as 7 buildings, possibly signs of a later settlement built after the Lordship was seized by the crown.

 The visitor centre is open daily from spring through autumn, but the island itself is accesible at any time.
-The site is well signposted 1 miles past Ballygrant on the A846 to Port Askaig.
+The site is well signposted one mile past Ballygrant on the A846 to Port Askaig.
 Look for a rather large standing stone just outside the visitor centre, looking down on the loch.